num0005/h2codez_docs/docs/H2Tool/Render_Model/DAE_Conversion.md

 Now select the model and go to the vertex groups tab.
 See that list from pelvis to r_thumb2?
 That should be a full list of all the bones we have in our armature and the way we will order our nodes.
 In Halo 2, two things matter to get working animations on our object.
 Node order and parent/child/sibling nodes.
 Node order is what order the nodes are organized in the node tag block.
 So pelvis is 0 and l_thigh is 1 which means pelvis should be the first node in our vertex group and l_thigh should be the second.
 Parent/child/sibling nodes references to the drop down menus under the node name that can be changed to reference other nodes in the list as a parent/child/sibling node.
 If you match the node order you should not have to worry about this.
-Now open the masterchief.render_model in Guerilla and examine the node order found there.
+Now open the masterchief.render_model in H2Guerilla and examine the node order found there.
 Make sure the order of the nodes matches the vertex group order.
 After this is done we can begin our rig process.
 It is at this moment that you can also hide the armature by clicking the eye icon in the object list or hitting the H key for easy viewing of the model.

 ![](assets/DAEConversionStep7.png)